-Late August through September is usually a good time to transplant, divide and plant perennials such as daylily, liriope (photo left), and echinacea.
-(HG 99) Be sure to keep them well watered during dry periods.
+- Late August through September is usually a good time to transplant, divide and plant perennials such as daylily, liriope (photo left), and echinacea.
+Be sure to keep them well watered during dry periods.

-If your lawn area contains more than 50% weeds, consider a total lawn renovation.
+- If your lawn area contains more than 50% weeds, consider a total lawn renovation.
 Newly seeded turf must be watered regularly.
-See (PDF) HG 102, Lawn Establishment, Renovation, and Overseeding.
+See Starting a New Lawn.